Top tips for fasting this holy month

 Aim to eat protein such as beef, yogurt, eggs, fish, poultry and cheese which are easy to digest and will provide all the benefits without saturated fats.
-You can find the freshest ingredients and more from link retailer here
+You can find tall of these ingredients in our fresh food market on level 5.

 Most of all, take it easy